 We consider scattering in the exterior region $\{ r_- <r<r_+\},$ where we have where $\kappa_- >0,$ $\kappa_+<0$ are surface gravities at event and cosmological horizons respectively, $\alpha_\pm$ are fixed constants depending on the parameters of the black hole.

 It is well known (see \cite{DEGM}) that the operator $\s_3D_x-n \a(x)\s_1$ acting in $L^2(\R )\os L^2(\R )$ is self-adjoint and its spectrum is purely absolutely continuous and is given by the set $\R$.
 In \cite{IantchenkoKorotyaev2013} we studied resonances of such operators in the case of compactly supported potential $-n\a(x).$ Then the outgoing solutions (Jost solutions) have analytic continuation from the upper half-plane $\C_+$ to the whole complex plane $\C$ and resonances are the zeros in $\C_-$ of the Wronskian for the Jost solutions or, equivalently, the poles in $\C_-$ of the analytic continuation of the cut-off resolvent.
-For non-compactly supported exponentially decreasing potential $-n \a(x)$ satisfying (\ref{expdec}) such method of analytic continuation is possible in a strip $\{\l\in\C;\,\,\Im\,\l>-\epsilon\}$ for some $\epsilon >0$ (see \cite{Froese1997}).
-In order to calculate resonances in a larger domain (a sector) one uses the method of complex scaling.
+For non-compactly supported exponentially decreasing potential $q(x)=-n \a(x)$ satisfying (\ref{expdec}) such method of analytic continuation is possible in a strip $\{\lambda\in\C;\,\,\Im\,\lambda>-\epsilon\}$ for some $\epsilon >0$ (see \cite{Froese1997}).
+In order to calculate resonances in a larger domain (a sector) one uses the method of complex scaling under the condition that the potential $\alpha$ admits holomorphic extension in a conic \neigh{} of a real axis and exponentially decays there.
+This property is shown below in Section \ref{s-Bar}, Proposition \ref{Prop4.1}.

 It is well-known that different definitions give rise to the same set of resonances in the domains where both definitions are applicable (see \cite{HelfferMartinez1987}).